SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 Since there's only 8 days available for that type of work, that means there needs to be _at least_ 6-7 hours of free time available every one of those 8 days.

 Of course, this is just an example, but it's a realistic scenario that I'm sure many testers can relate to.
-I've personally worked with systems where developers would _regularly_ make 10-20 line changes in a couple hours and then say those changes required a full regression test run because everything was so tightly coupled to the parts they changed.
+I've personally worked with systems where developers would _regularly_ make 10-20 line changes in a couple hours and then say those changes required a full regression check run because everything was so tightly coupled to the parts they changed.

 This sort of system is _primed_ to make QA a bottleneck, and it's very easy for the development to slow down and for quality to be compromised because of it.
 You _could_ put more QA folks on each team, but that doesn't entirely eliminate the problem.

-If programmers are writing those sorts of tests up front, then the bottleneck is eliminated completely, and QA's time is freed up so they can add much more value to the team.
+If programmers are writing those sorts of checks up front, then the bottleneck is eliminated completely, and QA's time is freed up so they can add much more value to the team.

-### Test suite execution time
+### Check suite execution time

-If the tester is the one writing the tests, they'll likely be writing them at the end-to-end level.
-That level is _extremely_ expensive to run at, and each test will require a significant amount of time, especially if a browser is involved.
-Every test added that runs at that level will add a _considerable_ amount of time to the test suite execution time.
-The tests need to done at lower levels where possible so they only add a negligible amount of time, otherwise, it'll grow out of control very quickly.
+If the tester is the one writing the checls, they'll likely be writing them at the end-to-end level.
+That level is _extremely_ expensive to run at, and each check will require a significant amount of time, especially if a browser is involved.
+Every check added that runs at that level will add a _considerable_ amount of time to the check suite execution time.
+The checks need to done at lower levels where possible so they only add a negligible amount of time, otherwise, it'll grow out of control very quickly.

 ### Wasted work

 Context switching has a cost, and it's an expensive one.
 The more times a ticket changes hands, the more times someone had to switch contexts.
-It's less costly to have the programmer write their own tests, because there's less context switching, especially since there's no chance of a ticket being bounced back and forth between "in progress", "code review", and "QA".
+It's less costly to have the programmer write their own checks, because there's less context switching, especially since there's no chance of a ticket being bounced back and forth between "in progress", "code review", and "QA".

-To add to this, testers aren't likely to write their tests at the unit/component level where most could be.
+To add to this, testers aren't likely to write their checks at the unit/component level where most could be.
 Instead, they're likely to write them at a level that goes through the API or browser.
-Not only is this significantly more expensive in and of itself, but those tests are far more likely to have to change based on unrelated implementation (e.g. the structure of the DOM could change slightly, requiring now locators to be defined).
+Not only is this significantly more expensive in and of itself, but those checks are far more likely to have to change based on unrelated implementation (e.g. the structure of the DOM could change slightly, requiring now locators to be defined).

 This all translates to wasted work, i.e. the energy that went into it could have definitely gone into something that would yield a higher ROI.